THETIDA Project

 In La Spezia, within the protected marine area of the Cinque Terre National Park, a Unesco World Heritage Site, lies the Equa, one of Italy’s most well-preserved historical shipwrecks from World War II.

 Situated approximately two nautical miles from Riomaggiore at a depth of around 40 meters (44°06’36” N 9°45 03″ E), the Equa was initially intended as a cargo transport vessel but was repurposed as a submarine chaser during the war.
-Unfortunately, it met a tragic fate when accidentally struck by a friendly ship, although all crew members were safely rescued.

-Despite its remarkable preservation, all shipwrecks are subject to eventual decay, gradually blending into the underwater environment.
 Factors such as salinity, temperature, and currents can significantly impact the rate of deterioration.
 However, the Equa’s structure is not expected to undergo significant changes in the near future.

 During the summer of 2023, divers from the THETIDA project identified two stressors potentially affecting the Equa’s deterioration: